DotNetToscana/See4Me/README.md

 First, you must obtain a Cognitive API subscription keys by following instructions in [Microsoft Cognitive Services subscription](https://www.microsoft.com/cognitive-services/en-us/sign-up).
 Then, you also need to subscribe to [Microsoft Translator Service](https://portal.azure.com/#create/Microsoft.CognitiveServices/apitype/TextTranslation) on Azure.

-You need to insert these service keys (Subscription Key for Vision, Emotion and Translator Services) in the *Src/See4Me.Shared/ServiceKeys.cs* file.
+You need to insert these service keys (Subscription Key for Vision, Face, Emotion and Translator Services) in the *Src/See4Me.Shared/ServiceKeys.cs* file.

 **Screenshots**